 For example if the patient has a life expectancy of less than 10 years and has a relatively slow growing tumour he will be better to consider active surveillance.
 If he has an unstable cardiovascular disease he may be better to consider less invasive treatment options.
 He should also try to avoid hormone therapy if his cardiovascular disease is unstable as there is an increased risk of death.

-I have developed a DVD to assist patients to review the complex factors, which may influence their treatment choice and give them the optimal outcome.
-See the Resources page for a complete list of DVDs.
+I have produced videos to assist patients to review the complex factors, which may influence their treatment choice and give them the optimal outcome.
+See the Resources page for the complete video gallery.